RobiatAbdulazeez/RobiatsBookStore2/RobiatsBookStore2/README.txt

 Imodified the ProductController so the IActionResult Upsert to call the ProductVM view mode i included the using RobiatsBook.Models.ViewsModels;
 using Microsoft.AspNetCore.Mvc.Rendering; and all errors gone

+6:20
+I modified the API call to include th category and the CoverType properties i added an index view and copied the code from my index.cshtml from the Views/category and used it to modify my product and modified my code to include the Title,ISBN,Price,Author and the category  and i also created a product.js file i linked m project with the product.js file i created earlier